altimmons/LangNotes/C.md

 ### Automatic Variables

-`$@` is the name of whichever target caused the rule’s recipe to be run.
-It is the TARGET

 $? all prerequisites newer than target The names of all the prerequisites that are newer than the target, with spaces between them.
 If the target does not exist, all prerequisites will be included.
+`$?` -The names of all the prerequisites that are newer than the target

+`$^` The names of all the prerequisites, with spaces between them

 $^ all prerequisites.The names of all the prerequisites, with spaces between them.
 For prerequisites which are archive members, only the named member is used (see Archives).

 `$<` is the automatic variable that holds the name of the FIRST prerequisite and

+`$<` The name of the first prerequisite.

+`$@` is the name of whichever target caused the rule's recipe to be run.
+It is the TARGET

 `$@` is the automatic variable that holds the name of the target;

 $@ The file name of the target of the rule.
 If the target is an archive member, then `$@` is the name of the archive file.
-In a pattern rule that has multiple targets (see Introduction to Pattern Rules), `$@` is the name of whichever target caused the rule’s recipe to be run.
+In a pattern rule that has multiple targets (see Introduction to Pattern Rules), `$@` is the name of whichever target caused the rule's recipe to be run.

 `$%`
     The target member name, when the target is an archive member.

-`$<` The name of the first prerequisite.

-`$?` -The names of all the prerequisites that are newer than the target

-`$^` The names of all the prerequisites, with spaces between them

-`$*`
-- `` - The stem with which an implicit rule matches `$+`
-This is like `$^`, but prerequisites listed more than once are duplicated in the order they were listed in the makefile.
+`$*`- `` - The stem with which an implicit rule matches `$+`This is like `$^`, but prerequisites listed more than once are duplicated in the order they were listed in the makefile.
-`$|`
-The names of all the order-only prerequisites, with spaces between them.
+`$|`The names of all the order-only prerequisites, with spaces between them.

 `$*`